 Kermanshah Tourist Attractions

 Kermanshah is one of the historically rich cities in the country.
-The main Kermanshah Tourist Attractions are Taq Bostan and Bistun world heritage site which is located 30 km outside of the city.
+The main Kermanshah Tourist Attractions are Taq Bostan and Bistun World Heritage Site which is located 30 km outside of the city.

-Aside from them, there are lots of museums such as the Museum of Stamp, Zagros Paleolithic Museum, and Museum of anthropology available for interested individuals in Kermanshah city.
+Aside from them, there are lots of museums such as the Museum of Stamp, Zagros Paleolithic Museum, and Museum of Anthropology available for interested individuals in Kermanshah city.

-The city of Kermanshah is also a culturally rich city.
+The city of Kermanshah is also culturally rich.
 Kermanshah tourist attractions are not only tangible ones such as the Grand Bazaar of Kermanshah or Shafee Mosque, but the very dress code of Kurdish people or their wedding manners are one of a kind, attracting many interested photographers and tourists every year to observe and enjoy.
+Once you get to Kermanshah, you’ll find out that the Natural Kermanshah tourist attractions are also worth visiting.

-Aside from the numerous mountain peaks and hiking trails around the City, Por Ab Cave is a must-see here.
+Aside from the numerous mountain peaks and hiking trails around the City, Por Ab Cave is a must-see.
 It’s the deepest uncharted cave in the world. lots of enthusiastic Cavers every year come to Kermanshah City and enjoy climbing it.
+Sarabe Niloofar and Talab-e Hashilan are two other Natural Kermanshah tourist attractions.

 Edible Kermanshah Tourist Attractions

-In Kermanshah, most of the local sweets and Desserts are called “Nan” (bread); such as Berenji Nan, Roqani Nan, Shirin Nan, and… make sure you try them all.
+In Kermanshah, most of the local sweets and desserts are called “Nan” (bread); such as Berenji Nan, Roqani Nan, Shirin Nan, and… make sure you try them all.

 Kak is another famous local sweet.